 According to national service broadcaster in Ireland, RTE, a 24h strike on Thursday is likely to affect around 42 000 passengers, while cancellations during the late July walkout across Europe are still too vague to predict, but they’re expected to disrupt the trips of hundreds of thousands.

-“This summer strike numbers are higher than the sum of the five previous seasons together.
-Ryanair has recognised trade unions to avert flight chaos in December, 2017, but instead of initiating an accord between its management and employees, the carrier chooses to ignore the negotiation and presented issues.
-Naturally unions have turned to the last straw to defend their demands – a strike,” comments Marius Stonkus, the CEO of flight compensation company Skycop.
+“These summer strike numbers are higher than the sum of the five previous seasons together.
+Ryanair has recognized trade unions to avert flight chaos in December 2017, but instead of initiating an accord between its management and employees, the carrier chooses to ignore the negotiation and presented issues.
+Naturally, unions have turned to the last straw to defend their demands – a strike,” comments Marius Stonkus, the CEO of flight compensation company Skycop.

 In the wake of a strike announcement in Ireland, Ryanair has urged cockpit crew who are neither taking part in the protests nor not scheduled to work to volunteer and cover for their colleagues so that Irish customers would not feel the disruption.

 Those who will have their flights cancelled or delayed, unfortunately, will not be entitled to flight compensation, as the current EU law still recognises pre-planned strikes as “extraordinary circumstance”.
 Other disruptions that fall into this category and exempt an airline from paying out flight compensations ranging from €250 to €600 include extreme weather conditions, aircraft manufacturing defects and other force majeure situations.